 by C.H.
 Weaver M.D. updated 7/2019

-Human papillomaviruses (HPV) have a wide range of health effects, but vaccines continue to offer hope for prevention and perhaps may even lead to the eradication of HPV related diseases.
+Human papillomaviruses have a wide range of health effects and vaccination programs initiated ~ 15 years ago offered hope for the prevention and perhaps even lead the eradication of HPV related diseases.

 In 2008 Harald zur Hausen, DSc, MD, of Germany was awarded half the Nobel Prize in Physiology or Medicine for his pioneering work in the discovery of human papillomaviruses as the primary cause of cervical cancer.
 Although a link with HPV seemed far-fetched when he began his research in the 1970s, work conducted by Dr. zur Hausen and others firmly established the relationship between HPV and cervical cancer and ultimately led to the development of HPV vaccines.
 Currently available vaccines have the potential to prevent an estimated 70 percent of all cervical cancers.